-- Freshers’ flu was a thing 30 years ago when I was a student and it is still very much alive and kicking.
-With thousands of strangers coming together in a new environment, university is by its a nature a breeding ground for bacteria.
+- Freshers’ flu is still very much alive and kicking.
+With thousands of strangers coming together in a new environment, university is by its very nature a breeding ground for bacteria.
 Add to this the inevitable high octane socialising and it is not surprising that many new undergraduates are left nursing more than a heavy head at the end of the week.
-Compile a freshers’ first aid kit in a bid to battle the germs, include some high dosage Vitamin C or Berocca to boost their immune system and the all important 21st century accessory hand sanitizer.
-In the event that a cure is needed include those fail-safe remedies, Lemsip and Neurofen.
+A freshers’ first aid kit is vital to help them survive.
+Include some high dosage Vitamin C or Berocca to boost their immune system as well as a few fail-safe flu remedies.

-- Perhaps a bigger threat to our young teens nowadays is Meningitis.
-Don’t let them wait until they arrive to get the jab, it maybe too late, organise it before they head off.
+- A big threat to our young teens nowadays is Meningitis.
+Don’t let them wait until they arrive to get the jab – it maybe too late, organise it before they head off.

-- It’s not easy adjusting to a completely new environment and meeting new people is always nerve-racking.
-It can be made easier by leaving their room door open so that people moving in on their corridor can pop their head in and say hello.
-Invest in a door stop.
-An open door, like a smile, is inviting.
+- It’s not easy adjusting to a completely new environment and meeting new people is always nerve-racking but it is not a time to be shy.
+They can make it easier for themselves by propping their room door open so that people moving in on their corridor can pop their head in and say hello.

 - It’s not all about the parties.
-Freshers’ Week gives students the chance to sign up to a range of club and societies that interest them.
-It is easy however to get carried away in the first week and sign up to more than is physically possible or affordable.
-There are some, such as the sports ones, that are more popular than others and they need to be quick to join these, but there are also others that they can sign up to after the week is over.
-It is important that they pace themselves.
+Freshers’ Week generally concludes with the Fresher’s Fair and is the time for students to sign up to a range of clubs and societies that interest them.
+It is easy, however, to get carried away in the first week and sign up to more than is physically possible or affordable.
+There are some, such as the sports ones, that are more popular than others and they need to be quick to join these if it is a passion, otherwise they can easily sign up to others once the week is over.

 - Last but not least, amidst all the madness they need to buy their books and attend their course introductory social evenings.
 It is important for them to make sure they are ready to study on the first day of term.
 After all, that’s why they’re there!

 Have you been through this process in the past or recently?
-I would love to hear from you and if you have some more survival tips please add them in the comments.
+I would love to hear from you and if you have some more top tips please add them in the comments.